AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 title: Learner App for mobiles and tablets
 contentowner: manochan
 ---

+# Learner App for mobiles and tablets {#learner-app-for-mobiles-and-tablets}

 Read this article to know how to download Learning Manager Learner app for smartphones and tablets.
 Learn how to consume courses using your mobile or tablet.

 # Overview {#overview}